-Several forms of marijuana may be abused, including:
+Several forms of marijuana may be used, including:

 - The bud of the plant

 Opioids can cause intense central nervous system depression.
 This can become very dangerous and lead to overdose.
-General signs of opioid drug abuse may be:
+General signs of opioid drug use may be:

 - Decreased sense of pain